AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ## aio api-manager:mesh:create

 Creates a new mesh based on the settings in the specified `JSON` file in your working directory.
-The `meshId` key value in your `JSON` file determines the name for your mesh.
+After creating your mesh, you will receive a  `meshId`, like `continuing-aqua-bobby-2pUkDmZd`, to refer to it in the future.
 For more information, see [Creating a mesh].

 ### Usage